LouisRoss/modelengine/README.md

 screenshot above.
 The rest were in the work queue of the Model Engine, waiting to be processed during the next tick.
-The way the simulation works is to propagate particles by calculating what cell they should propagate to, signaling the Model Engine to perform the necessary work the create the particle in that new cell, then erasing the particle from its current cell.
+The way the simulation works is to propagate particles by calculating what cell they should propagate to, signaling the Model Engine to perform the necessary work to create the particle in that new cell, then erasing the particle from its current cell.
 During the intervening Model Engine tick, the particle is 'in flight', existing only in the Model Engine's work queue.